Geron Corporation (GERN) Shares Rise Despite Market Challenges

-The stock price of Geron Corporation (NASDAQ: GERN) has surged by 7.66 when compared to previous closing price of 2.48, but the company has seen a 9.88% gain in its stock price over the last five trading sessions.
+Geron Corporation (NASDAQ: GERN) has experienced a rise in its stock price by 2.22 compared to its previous closing price of 2.70.
+However, the company has seen a gain of 12.20% in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/18/21 that Adobe, Smith & Wesson, Orphazyme: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Geron Corporation (NASDAQ: GERN) Right Now?

-while the 36-month beta value is 0.91.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”
+while the 36-month beta value is 0.88.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?